-Let me sidetrack a minute here to share my own sleep prop experience.
-When my daughter was born I was hard-core against sleep props.
-My ultimate goal was to ensure that my daughter could fall asleep on her own wherever and whenever.
-Then, I read the Baby Whisperer Solves All Your Problems, and discovered the importance of infant suckling.
+Let me sidetrack a minute share my own sleep prop experience.
 In case you haven’t heard, babies have a physiological need to suckle, especially the first couple months.
-Not to mention, a pacifier, if used properly, can be an excellent sleep training tool.
-So, I let her have a pacifier.
+A pacifier, if used properly, can be an excellent sleep training tool (another cool trick I learned from the Baby Whisperer).
+So, I let my daughter use a pacifier.

-- When your baby has a sleep prop, you may believe that it’s essential to their sleep, but it’s actually killing it.
+- YOU believe that it’s essential to their sleep, but it’s actually killing it.

 - A sleep prop is more about you than your baby.
 Think about it.
 Your baby didn’t ask for the sleep prop.
 You gave it to him so he would sleep.
 It was convenient, you didn’t know what else to do.
 The end result was an addiction.
 Sleep props, inevitably, are a parenting issue (the Baby Whisperer calls it “accidental parenting”).

-- Don’t delay in weaning your baby from it.
-Take a good hard look at why you have hesitations for weaning.
-If it’s not practical (teething pain, you’re on vacation, baby is sick, etc.), then apply some of the sleep training tips (many are no-cry methods!) in my last post and take care of the issue.
+Don’t delay in getting rid of the sleep prop.
+If the time is right, (your baby isn’t sick, suffering from teething pain, you’re on vacation, baby is sick, etc.), then apply some of the sleep training tips (many are no-cry methods!) in my last post and take care of the issue.